 Mortgage foreclosure is often referred to as judicial foreclosure and basically means that the deed can be closed only via a court action.
 When you start delaying the payment of your mortgage installment the lender starts taking action according to the number of belated days.
 After about two weeks you might be approached by a representative with a proposal of a repayment schedule that suits you better.
 In a month time they will start with collection attempts and if the payment is delayed more than 90 days you will be served with a foreclosure.
 In order to avoid that you have some options:

 - The most obvious one is to renegotiate your mortgage payment plan with the lender or to remodel the loan itself.
 This will give you some time to catch up with the late installments and continue paying on time.
+To understand your mortgage note better or find out what it means to refinance your mortgage, you can check out web pages like amerinotexchange.com for additional information that may be able to help with you making your decision.

 - Agree on a short sale – someone like this company can help you secure a short sale quickly.
 The lender may agree that you sell your home for an amount which might be less than the one you owe.
 The lender takes the money from the sale and forgives the rest.